 The reason why I know this company is because the owners are from the same hometown as me.
 A small city in Sweden with roughly 60.000 people.

-This is just a proof that small companies can manage to export products in Asia, and specifically China, as long as you do your research, build up a network and put in the work and time needed.
+This is just proof that small companies can manage to export products in Asia, and specifically China, as long as you do your research, build up a network, and put in the work and time needed.

 As you can see, even if Millu focus mainly on exports to China, they have a website in Swedish, promoting products to the Swedish (and other European) markets.